apigovau/national-api-design-standards/sections/error-handling.md

 It may be appropriate in some scenarios for resource servers to return information about non-critical errors or other significant conditions.
 The necessity of any mechanism intended to convey information about a resource that is not encompassed in the canonical representation of that resource should be carefully considered.
 When employing extra-data messages, the intent of such messages **MUST** be clearly articulated in API specifications, **MUST NOT** constrain or direct client behaviour (i.e. avoid close coupling) and **MUST NOT** be stateful (i.e. do not represent retention of client state by the server).
 Warning and information messages **SHOULD** be returned only in exceptional circumstances, **MUST ONLY** be returned by a server and **MUST NOT** be passed to a server by a client.

-When utilised, warning and information messages **MUST** be returned as child objects of a single 'messages' top level collection, and **MAY ONLY** be returned with a success response (Success 200, 201).
+When utilised, warning and information messages **MUST** be returned as child objects of a single 'messages' top level collection.
 The messages object **MUST** conform to the error object definition described above, and **SHOULD** include an aditional 'severity' attribute.

 | Attribute | Description | Mandatory? |
 | --- | --- | --- |